-This is a great lightweight carabiner.
-It feels barely larger than the Black Diamond Oz for the same weight (28g).
-Compared to the old lightweight champion, the Black Diamond Neutrino, this biner feels much bigger but weighs 25 percent less (28 g vs. 36 g).
-This means it is one of the larger lightweight biners out there.
+The Trango SuperFly is a great mid-weight carabiner.
+Similar to competitors like the CAMP Photon Wire, it is full-sized and easy to handle, but won't weight you down like a bulkier product.
+It also has great snappy clipping action and is easy to clip!
 It comes in non-wiregate models also, but they are much heavier.
 I am a big fan of the wiregate version ever since I had a non-wiregate biner break on a fall on El Capitan.
-My suspicion is the biner failed because "biner chatter" caused the gate to open right when the biner was loaded.
-This is much less likely on wire-gate biners because the gate has less mass.
-Also, as with all biners with the wire-gate design the gate is less likely to get frozen shut on alpine routes.
+My suspicion is the biner failed because "gate flutter" caused the gate to open right when the biner was loaded.
+This is much less likely on wiregate biners because the gate has less mass.
+Also, as with all biners with the wiregate design the gate is less likely to get frozen shut on alpine routes.

-I use these biners for everything from sport climbing to big walls.
-They are basically the only biners on my rack other than the Black Diamond Oz, Metolius FS Mini and Wild Country Astro.
-The locking version of the SuperFly is called the Trango SuperFly Screwlock and is also awesome and is the lightest locking biner I know of.
+I have used these biners for everything from sport climbing to big walls, though the nose notch is not ideal for steeper routes.
+They are basically the only biners on my rack other than the Black Diamond Oz, Metolius FS Mini, and Wild Country Astro.
+The locking version of the SuperFly is called the Trango SuperFly Screwlock and is also awesome.

 — Chris McNamara

 Compare this product side-by-side to top competitors >

 *Help support OutdoorGearLab.
 If you click on one of the seller links and make a purchase, a portion of the sale helps support this site

 Related Best-in-Class Review

 Follow us on Twitter, be a fan on Facebook!